Securing the Roof Assembly

 - selecting the appropriate ballast using

-- the RGC ballast guide (see 3.3.2 Ballasted Roof Assemblies, and 12.1 Protected and Modified Protected Membrane Roof Assemblies).
+- the RGC ballast guide (see 3.3.2 Ballasted Roof Systems, and 12.1 Protected and Modified Protected Membrane Roof Systems).

-- the DOW 508.2 Ballast Design Guide for PMR Systems.
+- the Dupont Tech Solutions 508.2 Ballast Design Guide for PMR Systems.

 - a custom-engineered system.

-- Modified Protected Membrane Roof Assemblies (MPMRAs) must be designed for wind resistance following the requirements for PMRAs and conventionally insulated roof assemblies.
+- Modified Protected Membrane Roof Systems must be designed for wind resistance following the requirements for Modified Protected Membrane Roof Systems and Conventionally Insulated Systems.

 2.1 Material Substitutions in Tested Assemblies

 Tested Assembly values (Dynamic Uplift Resistance) are predicated on a specific combination (system) of materials.
 Each material in the system possesses unique "cohesive properties" (internal strength and integrity) and is linked to the adjacent material in a particular way that may depend on a material’s unique "adhesive properties".